Published by: Julia

-I’ve taken six of the eight culinary arts classes that are available on Masterclass. com and this recipe is, by far, my favorite.
+I’ve taken six of the eight culinary arts classes that are available on Masterclass. com and this very special recipe is my favorite.
 It is fantastic.

 It would have never crossed my mind to put the lobster in ravioli.

 You actually need very little lobster to be able to make these parcels of joy.
 It is a surprisingly affordable dish.